Understanding Financial Wellness for LGBT Families

 Do you partner with attorneys or professionals who specialize in LGBT issues?

 If you already have an advisor, ask yourself: do I feel safe and seen in our conversations?
+If you’re searching for one, add the questions above to your interview list.
+Remember: you’re hiring them.
+It’s okay to walk away if they don’t understand your needs.

 Looking for an advisor who welcomes every part of who you are?

 Let’s connect.
-Schedule a call here
+Schedule a call **here.

 Katie’s Key Takeaway